Shivang-J/Horizon_log/README.md

 This project implements an SQL Injection attack detection system that processes network request data, leverages deep learning for analysis, and provides real-time notifications.
 The pipeline is designed for inference on unseen request logs.

-The DATASET used in this project was taken from: https://www.kaggle.com/datasets/ispangler/csic-2010-web-application-attacks
+The DATASET used in this project was taken from: https://www.kaggle.com/datasets/ispangler/csic-2010-web-application-attacks.
+After parsing that data, a file named "Final_Data" was created, on which the whole model is trained.

+It contains columns: **Method	length	content	URL	Label**

 **SETUP INSTRUCTIONS**